lava/wrappy/README.md

 Requires `git-buildpackage` and Ubuntu 15.10, although this should work on almost any other Debian-like distribution as well.

 # I wanna be educated!
-So the point of this library is to make it easy to call out to python code from C++.
+The idea of this library is to make it easy to call out to python code from C++.

 Why would you want to do this?
 If there is a python-only library that offers some needed functionality and no equivalent pyton library exists.
 In